MultiverseLearningProducts/swe/src/mod2/wk1/day1.md

 #### Try these exam questions

-What is logged to the console when the addition function is called?
+What is logged in the console?

 ```javascript
 let a = '2';